Northeastern-Electric-Racing/PM-Dashboard-v2/docs/PrismaMigrationTools.md

 Enter a concise and appropriate name that reflects the changes you made to the prisma schema.

 Each time you run this command, if there are new changes, a SQL file will be generated that is added to the `migrations` folder.
-Otherwise, `npm prisma:migrate` will run the existing SQL files in the database schema and not require a `name` field to be entered.
+Otherwise, `npm run prisma:migrate` will apply the existing migration SQL files onto the database and not require a `name` field to be entered.

 For more detailed information about [prisma migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate), click the link.